 Minimizes Urinary Tract Infections

-This figure is an indication of the percentage of long-term residents which sustained a urinary tract infection.
-While more of these infections may reflect poorly on a nursing home's cleanliness, it can be difficult to compare different facilities due to differing reporting standards.
+This figure gauges the percentage of long-term care patients who experienced urinary tract infections.
+Although a higher rate of these infections may reflect poorly on a facility's hygiene protocols, it can be difficult to compare between nursing homes due to facilities having inconsistent reporting standards.

 Appropriately Uses Anti-Psychotic Medication